rm511130/PCF4CAS/README.md

 - When issuing commands, please make sure to alter the user-id to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
+- Don't get stuck.
+Ask for help.
+The goal is to learn concepts and understand how Pivotal can help CAS be successful.

 -----------------------------------------------------